Publication Date

 It was a gorgeous day in Atlanta to kick off the 2016 AHA annual meeting.
-Many first-time visitors found themselves marveling at the architecture of the Hyatt and the Marriott hotels:
+Many first-time visitors found themselves marveling at the architecture of the Hyatt and the Marriott hotels.
+Built between the 1960s and the 1980s, the hotels were designed by neo-futurist architect and developer John C. Portman.

 — Cecile Fromont (@CecileFromont) January 7, 2016